Jasper High School (Plano, Texas): History

 Jasper was the third school built on the 104 acre parcel of land shared with Gulledge Elementary School and Robinson Middle School.

 Jasper was constructed in time for the 1996–1997 school year; however, the completion of the 240000 sqft, two-story building was not finished until July 1999.
 The company estimates that the construction cost was US$17,000,000.
 Jasper was the newest of the five 9–10 high schools in the Plano Independent School District.
 Jasper opened with an enrollment of 1,172 students, and a functional capacity of approximately 1,758 students.

 In 2002, the Professional Development center was vacated.
 The area was then renovated, creating 7 classrooms and two offices, along with the enclosure of the outdoor dining area to create a dance room.
 The project, with a contract price of $700,157, was designed by Corgan Associates, Inc. and built by Tywell Construction Corporation.
 During the 2003 Bond Election held on August 23, 2003, a $3,500,000 addition of eight temporary classrooms was approved by a vote of 3,643 for to 1,499 against, in order to combat overcrowding in the school, which had reached 1,980.
 This was part of a $33,550,000 bond proposal of PISD.

 On March 25, 2004, Big Sky Construction was chosen out of eight contractors to build an orchestra/band/choir hall.
 The company's proposal of $1,999,900 was more than $30,000 less expensive than the next cheapest bid to the school district.
 It was completed in that same year for a price of $2,000,000.

 On November 28, 2005, the Plano Independent School District announced the beginning of an addition of a science wing to assist in increasing Jasper's functional capacity, as the population of the school had already exceeded 2,000 students.
 The addition was approved in a 2004 Facility Program Bond vote by the citizens of Plano.
 It was a project given to the Cadence McShane Companies, and was built along with new additions to Williams High School.
 The addition to Jasper was completed in July 2006, costing the school district approximately $7,501,893.
 Also added under the contract was a fourth cafeteria line and a multipurpose room.
 The wooden gym floors were redone during this same time.

+On March 30, 2023, the Plano Independent School District announced the decision to align the feeder high schools with the senior high schools to increase cohesion and unity.
+This meant unifying the mascots, brands, and colors of Jasper High School with its feeder senior high school Plano West Senior High School.
+As a result, the mascot changed from a jaguar to a wolf, and the colors changed from green, black, and white to blue, black, and white.
+District uniform changes were implemented starting in 2023−2024, with facility changes following over the next three years.